Procrastination Neuroscience: The Prefrontal Cortex Brake

 • The amygdala flags tasks as threats, firing before your rational brain gets involved [2].

-• Larger amygdala volume and weaker amygdala-dACC connections correlate with higher procrastination [3].
+• Larger amygdala volume and weaker amygdala-dACC connections correlate with lower action-control ability — a key individual-difference predictor of procrastination [3].

 • Temporal discounting makes distant deadlines feel psychologically weightless [5].